Concerns and controversies at the 2018 Commonwealth Games: Athletes' attendance

 For operational reasons, the GOLDOC had decided that the athletes still on the Gold Coast would enter the Carrara Stadium during the pre-show, before the ceremony began, which was not broadcast and played only on the big screen within the venue to entertain the crowds.
 This was certainly not a decision without precedent.
 It was deemed necessary for operationally related athlete welfare reasons and had been briefed to the Commonwealth Games Federation (CGF) which had approved the plan.
 It was also briefed into official athlete representatives some weeks before the event and also to host broadcast representatives many weeks in advance of the Games.
 In fact, all key stakeholders were aware and had signed off on the proposed plan well before the Closing Ceremony aired.

 The television broadcast featured relatively few images of the athletes; whose celebration traditionally forms a focus of the closing ceremony.
-However, the media failed to report that athlete attendance on the night was the lowest in Commonwealth Games history (many elected to attend a Channel 7 party in the City) and plans to recognise and explicitly celebrate all the athletes present during the early performance of a singer had to be curtailed as there were actually too few athletes on the field of play to deliver the desired broadcast images.
+However, the media failed to report that athlete attendance on the night was the lowest in Commonwealth Games history (many elected to attend a Channel 7 party in the city) and plans to recognise and explicitly celebrate all the athletes present during the early performance of a singer had to be curtailed as there were actually too few athletes on the field of play to deliver the desired broadcast images.

 Post ceremony the media offered a skewed account of events which was never actually contradicted or corrected by the stakeholders (GOLDOC, CGF, etc.) who had signed off on the plan.
 At no time was attention drawn to the lack of athlete presence in the stadium or the fact that many of them were attending a party held by Channel 7 - one of the most vocal critical voices and also one of the stakeholders that had been briefed well in advance event.
 With hindsight, the low athlete attendance on the night was foreshadowed during the Opening Ceremony which also fell victim to poor and many felt disrespectful with the athlete attendance.

 Chairman's response

 The day after the closing ceremony, GOLDOC Chairman Peter Beattie apologised for not showing the athletes and also for too many speeches in the closing ceremony.
 Queensland Premier Annastacia Palaszczuk said she was also disappointed that the athletes were not able to march during the ceremony, laying the blame on GOLDOC.
-Again, witrh hindsight, thse criticisms were proved to be premature and ill-informed.
+Again, with hindsight, these criticisms were proved to be premature and ill-informed.